On J.R.R. Tolkien and the Magic of Frequent Communion

 Frequency is of the highest effect.
 Seven times a week is more nourishing than seven times at intervals.’

 This I have found on the internet.
-It appears to come from his personal correspondence and I would love to know exactly where …
+It appears to come from his personal correspondence to his son and I would love to know exactly where …

 But as much as I want to affirm Tolkien in speaking ‘of the highest effect’ of daily communion, I really want to turn to your own comments, Matthew.